godotengine/godot-website/collections/_article/meet-nodes-godot-event-paris.md

 [<img src="https://api.tiles.mapbox.com/v4/mozilla-webprod.ijaeac5j/url-https%3A%2F%2Fwww.mozilla.org%2Fmedia%2Fimg%2Fcontact%2Fmoz-map-pin.e45110b373a2.png(2.341210,48.871951)/2.341210,48.871951,16/460x250.png?access_token=pk.eyJ1IjoibW96aWxsYS13ZWJwcm9kIiwiYSI6Ii0xYVEtTW8ifQ.3ikA2IgKATeXStfC5wKDaQ" alt="">](https://www.mozilla.org/en-US/contact/spaces/paris/)

-There is no entrance fee, but to ease the organisation we'd like you to [**fill this form**](https://framadate.org/godot-meet-the-root-node) if you plan to join us, so that we know how many people to expect.
+There is no entrance fee, but to ease the organization we'd like you to [**fill this form**](https://framadate.org/godot-meet-the-root-node) if you plan to join us, so that we know how many people to expect.
 [See our events page](/events) for up-to-date information about the event.

 ## Schedule and activities